hemalvarambhia/altmetric_articles_exercise/Inbox.md

  - Journal CSV doc has journals with duplicate ISSNs
  - Handling ISSNs with invalid checksum digits
  - Add integration tests
- - OStruct instead of Hash for ArticleCSVDoc
+ - OStruct instead of Hash for ArticleCSVDoc - DONE
  - Points 2 - 4 indicate the need for value objects